inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

 The configuration
 ~~~~~~~~~~~~~~~~~

-The example simulation for this showcase contains wired and wireless
+The example simulation for this showcase contains wired hosts, wireless
 hosts, and routers.
 The hosts are configured to generate TCP, UDP and
 ICMP traffic.
-The hosts connect to routers via ethernet, the connection
+The hosts connect to routers via Ethernet; the connection
-between the routers is ppp.
+between the routers is PPP.
 The wireless hosts communicate via 802.11.
 The simulation can be run by choosing the ``PcapRecording``
 configuration from the ini file.
 The simulation uses the following
 network: